If you’re constantly scratching your head because of an itchy scalp, it could be more than just dandruff.

 This is a chronic autoimmune disease that causes raised, reddish, scaly patches on the skin or scalp.
 You can’t get psoriasis from other people.
 Experts don’t have a clear understanding of what exactly causes this skin disorder, but you’re more likely to develop it if someone in your family has it.

 The fix: Dr. Piliang recommends trying over-the-counter medicated shampoos containing coal tar or salicylic acid to control scalp psoriasis.
 If those don’t work, make an appointment with your dermatologist.
-He or she can prescribe stronger shampoos and topical cortisone.
+They can prescribe stronger shampoos and topical cortisone.

 3. Tinea capitis